-As with any other employment opportunity, you will want to consider how much time you want to commit to working abroad.
-Some overseas assignments may be for specified lengths of time, varying with the organization that employs you.
+As with any other employment opportunity, it is important to consider how much time you want to commit to working abroad.
+Some overseas assignments may be for specified lengths of time, while others may be open-ended, depending on the organization.
 Two strategies for seeking full-time employment overseas are:

-- 1. You can pursue a long-term position with a company whose affiliates are in foreign countries, search for foreign-based companies that have U.S. offices, or seek American-based companies that have branches in foreign countries (e.g., Coca-Cola).
+- Pursue a long-term position with a company whose affiliates are in foreign countries, search for foreign-based companies that have U.S. offices, or seek American-based companies that have branches in foreign countries (e.g., Coca-Cola).
 Many American companies with offices abroad require employees to build seniority before assigning them to other countries.
-If you are seeking placement in a foreign country, be sure and ask for information regarding company policies for assigning employees abroad. - 2.
-You can seek shorter-term work with foreign employers, such as teaching English or providing a service.
-For example, there are many nonprofessional positions such as servers, bartenders, and maids available in other countries.
+If you are seeking placement in a foreign country, be sure to ask for information regarding company policies for assigning employees abroad. - 2.
+Seek shorter-term work with foreign employers, such as teaching English or providing a service.
+For example, there are many non-professional positions such as servers, bartenders, and maids available in other countries.
 Another option is to work as an au pair caring for a family's children and home in exchange for room and board.
 Such work can be obtained fairly easily through agencies specializing in these positions.
 Summer jobs may involve agricultural work, working on an archaeological dig, or working in a kibbutz.
 In most cases, more satisfaction comes from being part of a new culture than from job-related duties.
 Many students report that the opportunity to meet and work with new people made up for the nature of their service-oriented work.
 Groups such as the British Universities North America Club (BUNAC) and the Council on International Educational Exchange (CIEE) provide information to students on options for working abroad.
-Additional information is also available in the Career Center Library.
+Additional information is also available in The Career Center Library.